fjvallarino/monomer/tasks.md

   - Box should allow setting size of children and ignore the rest
   - Does having Cursor in style make sense?
     - Keeping it for the moment
+  - Check multiple resize when opening dialogs
+    - This was caused by an unexpected need to call beginFrame before any calls to text related functions
+    - This is most likely a bug, but before this call the reported sizes are different than afterwards

 - Pending
   - Add header in all files, indicating license and documenting what the module does